 Involvement and engagement

-This section will be reviewed by Versus Arthritis Research Partners (volunteers with lived experience) and scientific experts.
-Please complete this section in non-technical language.
+This section will be reviewed by Versus Arthritis Research Partners (people with lived experience) and scientific experts, so must be completed in non-technical language.
 Further guidance on writing for a lay audience is provided on page 3.